 The jurisdiction conferred on the Planning and Environment Court is exclusive, subject to two exceptions.
-One exception is set out in part 7 of the Bill, and allows for an appeal to the Court of Appeal about an error of law, or about the jurisdiction of the Planning and Environment Court in making a decision.
+One exception is set out in part 7 of the Bill, and allows for an appeal to the Court of

+Appeal about an error of law, or about the jurisdiction of the Planning and Environment Court in making a decision.

-The second exception is in relation to the jurisdiction of the development tribunals, as established under the Planning and Development Bill 2014, which enables the tribunals to hear a range of matters related to building and planning issues, largely of a technical nature.
-Schedule 1 of the Planning and Development Bill 2014 sets out those matters for which both the Planning and Environment Court and the development tribunals will have concurrent jurisdiction.
+The second exception is in relation to the jurisdiction of the development tribunals, as established under the Planning and Development (Planning for Prosperity) Bill 2015, which enables the tribunals to hear a range of matters related to building and planning issues, largely of a technical nature.
+Schedule 1 of the Planning and Development (Planning for Prosperity) Bill 2015 sets out those matters for which both the Planning and Environment Court and the development tribunals will have concurrent jurisdiction.
 However an appellant, having made a choice of jurisdiction for an appeal, is unable to also appeal in the alternative jurisdiction, unless the appeal is about a matter of law or jurisdiction from a development tribunal to the Planning and Environment Court.